mrahtz/learning-from-human-preferences/README.md

 preferences, then an hour to train the policy (while still collecting preferences.)

+The bottleneck is mainly labelling speed, so to train Enduro using saved human preferences:

+`$ python3 run.py train_policy_with_preferences EnduroNoFrameskip-v4 --n_envs 16 --render_episodes --load_prefs_dir runs/enduro_8471d5d --n_initial_epochs 10`

+This only takes about half an hour.

 ### Piece-by-piece runs

 You can also run different parts of the training process separately, saving